 PVC is a petrochemical product that is heavily processed from start to finish and can take an enormous variety of forms.
 Vinyon, as the textile derivative of PVC, is popular for its weather-resistant qualities in coats, jackets, and even skiing equipment, artificial leathers, or fetish fashion.
-PVC/Vinyon requires oil to extract the base components and lots of energy to react the chemicals together.
-That means it’s hugely reliant on fossil fuels.
+PVC/Vinyon requires oil to extract the base components and lots of energy to react the chemicals together, and that means it’s hugely reliant on fossil fuels.
 Couple that with the potential health risks of phthalates, and the overwhelming pressure of plastic waste on our oceans, and you have yourself one of the most unsustainable materials on the market.

-For a sustainable wardrobe, avoid PVC!
+For a more sustainable wardrobe, avoid PVC.

 The word “velvet” refers to the structure of the fabric, not the actual fibre or material used.
-You can recognize velvet thanks to its short pile, raised loops, tufts of yarn that cover its surface.
+You can recognise velvet thanks to its short pile, raised loops, tufts of yarn that cover its surface.
 Velvet can be woven from any type of yarn.
-While in the past it is traditionally woven from silk, today cheaper materials are commonly used alone or in combination, such as cotton, linen, wool, or synthetic fibres.
+While in the past it was traditionally woven from silk, today cheaper materials are commonly used alone or in combination, such as cotton, linen, wool, or synthetic fibres.
 The fashion industry, and especially fast fashion retailers, mostly replace silk or other plant-based materials with polyester.

 If you really want a velvet item in your wardrobe, we recommend shopping second hand, in order not to increase the use of new plastics or silk.
-Alternatively, try and look for velvet made out of a modal rayon which is made from sustainably harvested beech trees and eco-friendly processing methods.
+Alternatively, try and look for velvet made out of a modal rayon which is made from more sustainably harvested beech trees and better processing methods.

 Rubber is a strong, elasticky, and super stretchy material that can either be natural or synthetic.
 It can be soft or hard, and this versatility means it can be used in a wide variety of items.